clemedon/basic_server/README.md

 #       FT_IRC

+      Process:                    Kernel:               Filesystem:
+    ( File descriptor table )=> ( Open file table )=> ( I-node table )

+- a fork sys call results in descriptors being shared by the parent and the child with share by reference semantics.  both the parent and the child are using the same descriptorshare by reference semantics.  both the parent and the child are using the same descriptor and reference the same offset in the file entry.  the same semantics apply to dup/dup2 sys call.

 - when a process is forked the child process inherits a duplicate set of the parent process's open file descriptors.  both the parent and child process will have file descriptors that refer to the same open file descriptions. any